COBB GRILL BREAKFAST RECIPE,

 - Place the stuffed ‘bread rolls’ into greased pots (grease with a little butter on all sides and the base) or individual tins and cover with a damp cloth.
 Making sure the pots are not more than about half to three-quarters full with dough or they will be too big.
 Cover and allow to prove for a second time for 20 minutes.
 Brush the tops with egg wash.
 Egg wash is just 1 egg whisked well.

-While the bread is proving for the second time, light a CobbleStone and wait a few minutes until it has turned grey.
-Or, if you don’t have a CobbleStone on hand, ready your briquettes in the COBB.
-Place the Grill Grid and the Fenced Roast Rack onto the COBB Cooker.
+While the bread is proving for the second time, prepare your COBB Grill and light a CobbleStone and wait a few minutes until it has turned grey.
+Or, if you don’t have a CobbleStone on hand, ready your briquettes.
+Place Grill Grid, Roast Rack, and Dome Lid on COBB Grill and let heat up for at least 5 minutes.

-- Arrange the baby pots on the Fenced Roast Rack and bake for about 20-30 minutes or until golden and delicious.
+- Arrange the baby pots on the Roast Rack and bake for about 20-30 minutes or until golden brown.
 You can also make 1 large loaf in the COBB Bread Tin and that will cook for about an hour.

 COBB Recipe Book